INFO PAGES

 - ABOUT OUR GROUP -

 Joanne & Rodney Hopkins have been involved in greyhound adoption in the Hamilton/Toronto area since first acquiring a greyhound in 1989 from the Toronto Humane Society.
 They became interested in greyhound rescue after researching information provided by a nearby adoption group.
 Greyhounds To Canada is the group that provided them with their first retired racers, being Caleb and Clancy after their first greyhound (Minka) passed away in 1994.
-Both Caleb and Clancy are certified Therapy dog volunteers with the St. John Ambulance Therapy Dogs in Hamilton.
+Both Caleb and Clancy were certified Therapy dog volunteers with St. John Ambulance Therapy Dogs in Hamilton.
+Joanne had helped place other breeds and mixed breeds prior to them adopting their greyhounds.

-They often assist greyhound breeders (who, in some cases breed other breeds as well) with getting homes for dogs that - for one reason or another - need homes.
-Because of potential adopters inquiring about other breeds (such as whippets & Italian greyhounds), Joanne & Rodney decided to begin fostering other breeds as the need arose.
-They were already aware that these breeds are compatible with greyhounds in most cases, as long as an appropriate match is made.
+They have been given greyhounds (retired racers) that are no longer required by the breeders that live here in Ontario.
+Because of potential adopters inquiring about other breeds, Joanne & Rodney decided to begin fostering other breeds as the need arose.
 You are welcome to inquire about other breeds but please keep in mind that they do differ from ex-racing greyhounds.
 For more info on this, please read the section "How Greyhounds Differ From Other Breeds" on our About Greyhounds page.

 Our group gets the dogs ready to go into homes by doing basic training, as far as house breaking and fixing other possible problems like counter surfing, jumping up on people, chewing, chasing cats, etc. We offer also further training for a fee that would be much less than most instructors charge.
-This fee, as well as any other donations we receive goes to the future benefit of dogs not yet in our custody.
+This fee, as well as any other donations we receive goes to help any dogs needing major medical assistance prior to adoption.

 Friends, you and me...